-- Primary Care Visits and Non-Physician Specialist Visits that are not described elsewhere in this EOC: no charge - Physician Specialist Visits that are not described elsewhere in this EOC: no charge - House calls by a Plan Physician (or a Plan Provider who is a registered nurse) inside your Home Region Service Area when care can best be provided in your home as determined by a Plan Physician: no charge - Acupuncture Services (typically provided only for the treatment of nausea or as part of a comprehensive pain management program for the treatment of chronic pain): - Non-Physician Specialist Visits: no charge - Physician Specialist Visits: no charge

-- Allergy testing and treatment: - consultations for allergy conditions and allergy testing: no charge - allergy injections (including allergy serum): no charge - Routine physical exams that are medically appropriate preventive care in accord with generally accepted professional standards of practice: no charge - Family planning counseling, or internally implanted time-release contraceptives or intrauterine devices (IUDs) and office visits related to their administration and management: no charge - After confirmation of pregnancy, the normal series of regularly scheduled preventive prenatal care exams and the first postpartum follow-up consultation and exam: no charge - Voluntary termination of pregnancy: no charge - Physical, occupational, and speech therapy in accord with Medicare guidelines: no charge - Group and individual physical therapy prescribed by a Plan Provider to prevent falls: no charge - Physical, occupational, and speech therapy provided in an organized, multidisciplinary rehabilitation daytreatment program in accord with Medicare guidelines: no charge - For Northern California Members, manual manipulation of the spine to correct subluxation, in accord with Medicare guidelines, is covered when provided by a Plan Provider or a chiropractor if authorized by a Plan Provider: no charge.
+- Primary Care Visits and Non-Physician Specialist Visits that are not described elsewhere in this EOC: no charge - Physician Specialist Visits that are not described elsewhere in this EOC: no charge - House calls by a Plan Physician (or a Plan Provider who is a registered nurse) inside your Home Region Service Area when care can best be provided in your home as determined by a Plan Physician: no charge - Routine physical exams that are medically appropriate preventive care in accord with generally accepted professional standards of practice: no charge - Family planning counseling, or internally implanted time-release contraceptives or intrauterine devices (IUDs) and office visits related to their administration and management: no charge - After confirmation of pregnancy, the normal series of regularly scheduled preventive prenatal care exams and the first postpartum follow-up consultation and exam: no charge - Voluntary termination of pregnancy: no charge - Physical, occupational, and speech therapy in accord with Medicare guidelines: no charge - Group and individual physical therapy prescribed by a Plan Provider to prevent falls: no charge - Physical, occupational, and speech therapy provided in an organized, multidisciplinary rehabilitation daytreatment program in accord with Medicare guidelines: no charge - For Northern California Members, manual manipulation of the spine to correct subluxation, in accord with Medicare guidelines, is covered when provided by a Plan Provider or a chiropractor if authorized by a Plan Provider: no charge.
 For Southern California Members, manual manipulation of the spine to correct subluxation, in accord with Medicare guidelines, is covered by a participating chiropractor of the American Specialty Health Plans of California, Inc. (ASH Plans): no charge.
 (A referral by a Plan Physician is not required.
 For the list of participating ASH Plans providers, please refer to your Provider Directory)